ionify/ionify/README.md

 , do:
     function confirm (ion)
       { /This method's called for each ion with/
       + /an id matching "my.ion".
-It then      /
+It confirms  /
-      + /confirms the ion's developer...       /
+      + /the ion's developer before...         /

       ; if (ion.re.by != "a.developer") return

-      ~ /...before using it/
+      ~ /...using it./
       + {log: ion.re.is}
       }
 }